thomas-fossati/draft-psa-endorsements/draft-fdb-rats-psa-endorsements.md

 ~~~
 {: #ex-reference-value title="Example Reference Value"}

+### Software Upgrades and Patches

 ## Attestation Verification Claims
 {: #sec-keys}

 An Attestation Verification Claim carries the verification key associated with
 the Initial Attestation Key (IAK) of a PSA device.
 When appraising Evidence,
 the Verifier uses the Implementation ID and Instance ID claims (see
-{{sec-psa-rot-id}}) to retrieve the verification key that it must use to check
+{{sec-psa-rot-id}}) to retrieve the verification key that it SHALL use to check
 the signature on the Evidence.
 This allows the Verifier to prove (or disprove)
 the Attester's claimed identity.

 Each verification key is provided alongside the corresponding device Instance
-and Implementation IDs in an `attest-key-triple-record`.
+and Implementation IDs (and, possibly, a product identifier) in an
+`attest-key-triple-record`.
 Specifically:

 * The Instance and Implementation IDs are encoded in the environment-map as
   shown in {{ex-psa-rot-id}};
 * The IAK public key is carried in the `comid.key` entry in the
   `verification-key-map`.
-The IAK public key is encoded as a COSE_Key
+The IAK public key is a PEM-encoded
-  according to Section 7 of {{!RFC8152}}.
+  SubjectPublicKeyInfo {{!RFC5280}}.
 There MUST be only one
-  `verification-key-map` in an `identity-triple-record`;
+  `verification-key-map` in an `attest-key-triple-record`;
-* The optional `comid.keychain` entry MUST NOT be set by a producer and MUST be
+* The optional `comid.keychain` entry MUST NOT be set by a CoMID producer that
-  ignored by a consumer.
+  uses the profile described in this document, and MUST be ignored by a CoMID
+  consumer that is parsing according to this profile.

 The example in {{ex-attestation-verification-claim}} shows the PSA Endorsement
 of type Attestation Verification Claim carrying a secp256r1 EC public IAK